GoogleContainerTools/skaffold/docs/content/en/docs/tutorials/custom-builder.md

 ---
-title: "Building Artifacts with Custom Builder"
+title: "Building Artifacts with a Custom Build Script"
-linkTitle: "Custom Builder"
+linkTitle: "Custom Build Script"
 weight: 100
 ---

-This page describes building Skaffold artifacts using custom builder [buildpacks](https://buildpacks.io/).
+This page describes building Skaffold artifacts using a custom build script, which builds images using [buildpacks](https://buildpacks.io/).
 Buildpacks enables building language-based containers from source code, without the need for a Dockerfile.

 ## Before you begin